 - cinema-quality DCI 4K/30p and super-slow motion Full HD/240p, 18 Film Simulation modes,

-- including ETERNA Bleach Bypass, the newest addition to the much-loved FUJIFILM Film Simulation mode collection, which creates a beautiful, desaturated, high-contrast look that any image maker will find irresistible and so much more.
+- Including ETERNA Bleach Bypass is the newest addition to the much-loved FUJIFILM Film Simulation mode collection, creating a beautiful, desaturated, high-contrast look that any image maker will find irresistible and so much more.